 1. Tread Depth

-The general rule for tread depth is that your tires should never be below 1.6 millimeters in depth.
+The general rule for tread depth is that your tires should never be below 1.6 millimetres in depth.
 We’re assuming that your car doesn’t run drag radials here (and if it did, you probably wouldn’t need this guide).
 If you regularly drive on slick or wet roads, then you’ll want tread at least twice that depth in order to maintain a safe level of traction.
-In order to check your tire tread depth, you will need either a tread depth gage from your local auto parts store, or a penny.
+In order to check your tire tread depth, you will need either a tread depth gage from your local auto parts store or a penny.
 (They don’t make those anymore!)
 If you’re using a penny, place the penny in the tire groove with the Queen’s crown facing down.
 If you can see the top of the Queen’s crown, then you need to replace your tires.
 If you’re using an American coin, and you can see the top of Lincoln’s head, then you need to replace your tires.

 2. The Tread Wear Indicator Bar

 New tires have a more convenient way to check for tire wear (perhaps they foresaw a penny shortage).
 New tires have ‘tread wear indicator bars’ built into the tires that only become visible when the treads have worn beyond their safe depth.
 These flat rubber bars run perpendicular to the tread direction, and if you can see them at the same level as your tread, then you know that it’s time to get your tires replaced.

 3. Cracks in the Sidewall

 It’s important to check your tire’s sidewalls as well as your treads.
 Watch for cuts, grooves, or hairline cracks.
 If they’re visible to the naked eye, then they’re a problem and could signal the start of a leak that could lead to an eventual blowout.
 If you see cracks, then it’s time to get your tires replaced.